 ‘Half an hour before the show, two people are seated comfortably side by side on each step; but twenty minutes later, they disappeared beneath a sea of new arrivals.
 The staircase begins to look like an overloaded boat.’8

 Agoera is a Japanese illustrator and artist.

-Nathalie Khan is a researcher and lecturer at the London College of Fashion and Central Saint Martins in visual culture and fashion photography.
+Nathalie Khan is a researcher and visiting lecturer at Sotheby’s and NYU, and the course leader at Central Saint Martins’ Culture, Criticism and Curation.

 H Schweizer, On Waiting, Routledge, London, 2008, p.2 ↩

 A Rocamora, ‘New Fashion Times: Fashion and Digital Media’, in S Black (ed.), The Handbook of Fashion Studies, Bloomsbury, London, 2013, pp.61–77 ↩

 P Virilio, ‘The Overexposed City’, in Lost Dimension, MIT Press, New York, 2012 ↩